Lagrangian skeleta of very affine complete intersections: Tropical geometry

 For brevity, when the choice of a function $h$ is clear from the context, we shall sometimes denote the affine function $\langle \alpha, x\rangle - h(\alpha)$ simply by $l_{\alpha}(x)$, so that we have $L_h(x)=\sup_{\alpha \in A}{l_{\alpha}(x)}$.

 \begin{definition} The \emph{tropical hypersurface $\mA_{h,\trop}$ associated to $h$} is defined as the non-smooth locus of its Legendre transform inside $M_{\R}$. \end{definition}

 \begin{remark} In what follows, we shall usually suppress the subscript $h$ to simplify the notation and write $\mA_{\trop}$ instead of $\mA_{h,\trop}$.
-This should not lead to any ambiguity, since the function $h$ is usually clear from the context.
-Moreover, we shall always assume that $h$ admits a convex extension to a function $h \colon \conv(A) \rightarrow \R$, which can always be done without changing the resulting subdivision or the Legendre transform by replacing $h$ with its \enquote{convex envelope} (which is the largest function $\widetilde{h} \colon \conv(A) \rightarrow \R$ that satisfies $\widetilde{h}(\alpha) \leq h(\alpha)$ for all $\alpha \in A$ and is convex; it can be explicitly computed by taking the double Legendre transform of $h$). \end{remark}
+This should not lead to any ambiguity, since the function $h$ is usually clear from the context. \end{remark}

 The structure of the tropical hypersurface associated to $h$ is closely related to the subdivision of $\conv(A)$ induced by $h$: